Los Angeles Philharmonic

-He began playing drumset at the age of 15 and played in his high school jazz band.
+He began playing drumset at the age of 15 and would play in the high school jazz band.
 By 18, he found himself enthralled with the world of percussion and started studying with a local percussionist, John Magnussen.
-While studying with John, he also studied with recording legend Emil Richards on jazz vibraphone, Judy Chilnick on timpani, and Jerry Steinholtz on hand percussion.
-After a year of community college, he transferred to the University of Southern California Thornton School of Music Percussion Department, studying with Erik Forrester.
-The following year, Joseph Pereira and Jim Babor of the Los Angeles Philharmonic took over as faculty at USC.
-After graduating, he headed out to Boston to study with Will Hudgins of the Boston Symphony Orchestra at the New England Conservatory.
-Immediately after graduating in 2015, he was offered a fellowship with the New World Symphony for up to three years.
+While studying with John, he also studied with recording legend, Emil Richards, on jazz vibraphone and Jerry Steinholtz on hand percussion, and Judy Chilnick on timpani.
+After a year of community college, he transferred to the University of Southern California percussion department studying with Erik Forrester.

 After receiving his Master’s Degree, he won a fellowship with the New World Symphony in Miami, Fl, under the baton of Michael Tilson Thomas.
 He was only with that orchestra for one year before winning his dream job in his hometown, with the LA Philharmonic, under the baton of Gustavo Dudamel.
 During his time in the orchestra, he has performed on-stage at the Oscars, played on the soundtrack for West Side Story, performed the Star-Spangled Banner for Vin Scully’s last home game at Dodger Stadium under the baton of John Williams, played and collaborated with artists such as Snarky Puppy, Katy Perry, Chris Martin, Herbie Hancock, Alex Acuna, Vinnie Colaiuta, Chic and Nile Rodgers, The Go- Go’s, and Kobe Bryant.